BeyondCombustion/The-Book-fka-The-Consensus/Artisan/Cloud Connoisseur/ReadMe.md

 ## Condition wood with beeswax or mineral spirits as needed when wood becomes dry to prolong life.

 - Wood will look dull and dry and crack over time.

+### SPECIAL THANK YOU- Arb, Hippie, Improvaper, Mike*Hurtz, Seki, *Snacks, and Vaped_Space.
+We couldn’t have done this without you guys, Thank you so much.